 A marketing partner might be knowledgeable, work well with others and understand your business, but without trust, your working relationship will suffer.
 When you discuss your business goals and budget are they able to give it to you straight?
 Are they comfortable disagreeing because they want to do what’s right for you?
 Is everything you say the gospel or is there a good amount of debate?

 Anyone can be a ‘yes’ man (or woman).
 But, saying ‘yes’ all the time often ends up costing your business more money than they might make for your business.

 Ultimately, do you trust that their recommendations are in the best interest of you and your company?
 Or do you find yourself questioning their moral compass?
-Marketing partners who know how to collaborate well embrace conflict to create better strategy for you.
+Marketing partners should know how to collaborate well and positively embrace conflict to create better strategy for you.